Robert Williams III NBA Playoffs Player Props: Celtics vs. Heat

 Robert Williams III Insights vs. the Heat

-- Williams has taken 4.9 shots per game this season and made 3.6 per game, which account for 2.3% and 3.7%, respectively, of his team's total.
+- This season, Robert Williams III has made 3.6 shots per game, which accounts for 3.7% of his team's total makes.

 Robert Williams III vs. the Heat